kljensen/snowball/README.md

 If you can help, I would greatly appreciate it: please fork the project and send a pull request!

+(Also, if you are interested in creating a larger NLP project for Go, please get in touch.)

 ## Contributors